 Even with GI Bill education benefits, veterans and active service members certainly shoulder their fair share of student loan debt, too.

 Simply having student loan debt doesn't mean your road to qualifying for a VA home loan is automatically more difficult.
 But since student loan delinquency or default rates are around 11 percent, staying on top of this monthly obligation is absolutely critical for your shot at a VA loan.

 Lenders will typically need to include your student loan payment when calculating your monthly debt-to-income (DTI) ratio.
 They'll also look for any signs that you've missed payments or defaulted on student loans, which can jeopardize your chances of securing a mortgage.

-Let's take a closer look at how your student loans can impact your chances of landing a VA home loan.
+Let's take a closer look at how your student loans can impact your VA loan eligibility.

 With many loan programs, you'll have a six- or nine-month "grace period" once you're no longer taking a full course load.
 That'll give you some time to prepare financially for the cycle of loan payments that may run for years or even decades depending on your specific situation.